 If diagnosed early, the disease is curable with implant removal and capsulectomy (removal of the capsule around the implant).

 In advance cases, treatment may include chemotherapy.
-In rare instances, radiation therapy and/or stem cells therapy may be indicated.
+In rare instances, radiation therapy may be indicated.

 How many types of capsulectomies are there and which one should be performed and when?

 Capsulectomy refers to removal of capsule ie. Scar tissue that forms around the implant, at the time of explant surgery.